CUCentralAdvancement/github-docs/docs/github/project-creation.md

 [<-- Home](/readme.md)
 # Project Creation

-Follow these steps to create a new project in GitHub.
+Follow these steps to create a new project in GH (GitHub).

 ## Repository Creation

-It is best to create the repository on GitHub first.
+It is best to create the repository on GH first.
 Initialize it as a completely blank repository as you'll copy template files into your repo at a later step.
 You should default the repository to public unless there is a reason to make it private.